Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In our hands-on testing, NordVPN has always connected us to a server that works with US Netflix on the first try.
 This can’t be said for ExpressVPN, whose New York server is often detected and blocked by the service.

-Disappointingly, many popular free Chrome VPN extensions failed our security and privacy tests, either by not encrypting our connection or by exposing our IP address.
+Disappointingly, many popular free Chrome VPN extensions failed our security and privacy tests, either by not encrypting our connection or by exposing our real IP address.

 Leaks IP through WebRTC if not manually configured